It Ended at Wounded Knee

 And back at Wounded Knee fresh snow falls to earth from leaden clouds entombing the bodies in a crypt of ivory.
 It has ended.
 Everything ended that day on Wounded Knee.

-Will Hodgkinson is 16 and in 10th grade at Waldorf High School, Massachusetts Bay.
+Will Hodgkinson is 16 and in the 10th grade at Waldorf High School in Massachusetts.
 His poetry has been published in Off the Coast, Maine’s international poetry journal, Highlights magazine, and the Arlington Advocate.
 His interview with Noam Chomsky was published recently in the University of Massachusetts Breakwater Review.
 His interests include politics and writing.